 South African journalism’s desire to be ‘woke’

 At this point, some may be questioning whether a mountain is being made out of a molehill here.
 Of course, let’s not forget that we are dealing with a movement whose primary concerns have included the ‘ownership’ and ‘appropriation’ of a hashtag.
-To these people, and those who share their worldview, words matter – massively.
+To these individuals, and those who share their worldview, words matter – massively.
 Such simple matters may not mean much to the rest of us, but it is certainly important to them, so we ought to pay attention.

 The journalists adopting the protesters’ nomenclature reveal two things.
 Firstly, by using the names of buildings alongside (or in place of) those buildings’ actual names, these journalists are indicating that official names are interchangeable and on equal standing with those used by student protesters; that protesters’ names for buildings should be taken seriously.
-In doing so, they are trying to grant these protest movements credibility and legitimacy, even though, as we have argued, the protest movements lack both.
+In doing so, they are trying to grant these protest movements credibility and legitimacy, even though, as has been argued, the protest movements lack both.

 If you don’t believe that this is the case, a cursory glace over almost any publication will show, for example, the undue focus placed on individual instances of racism, or journalists lamenting the (apparently racist) convention of italicising non-English words in English reporting.
 There exists a plethora of articles in which South African journalists subtly or overtly point to their own ‘wokeness’.

 Journalism is in a precarious state these days, whether in South Africa or abroad.
-The lines between factual reporting and conveying opinions have become significantly blurred, especially as the advent of online reporting has lead to a more casual writing style and the integration of social media into that reporting.
+The lines between factual reporting and conveying opinions have become significantly blurred, especially as the advent of online reporting has lead to a more casual writing style, and the integration of social media into that reporting.

 I never learned, as professional journalists learn, that there is (in fact) the ‘larger truth’, in the service of which facts may be – in fact, must be – half-suppressed, half-told, or just plain invented.